waveproductions/NadekoBot/README.md

 2. Click on the "New" button in right cornet and select "create new app"
 ![Image of Creating App](https://i.imgur.com/E097TzF.png)

-3. Enter unique app name and select region and click "Create app"
+3. Enter unique app name and select region and click "Create app".
-4. Select "Overview" tab and click on "Configure Add-ons"
+4. Select "Overview" tab and click on "Configure Add-ons".
-5. In the search bar enter "Heroku Redis" and select plan(free) and install the plugin
+5. In the search bar enter "Heroku Redis" and select plan(free) and install the plugin.
-6. Same again but now enter "LogDNA"
+6. Same again but now enter "LogDNA".
+7. *If you are going to use PostgreSQL, then install the "Heroku Postgres" too.* If MSSQL then skip this step.
-7. Click on the "Heroku Redis" plugin and after you will be redirected on redis dashboard click "View Credentials..." you will see host, port, user and password.
+8. Click on the "Heroku Redis" plugin and after you will be redirected on redis dashboard click "View Credentials..." you will see host, port, user and password.
 Write them down somewhere, we will need them later.
-8.Go back to the main heroku dashboard(click on the app if you are on apps list) go to the "Settings" and add those buildpacks:
+9. Go back to the main heroku dashboard(click on the app if you are on apps list) go to the "Settings" and add those buildpacks:
  - ```https://github.com/challengee/heroku-buildpack-libsodium```
  - ```https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git```
  - ```https://github.com/dubsmash/heroku-buildpack-opus.git```